rakibtg/ZincPHP/readme.md

 </p>

 <h1 align="center">ZincPHP</h1>
-<h2 align="center">Micro PHP Framework for creating RESTful API</h2>
+<h2 align="center">A Micro Framework for REST'ful API in PHP</h2>

 ## Development status:
  - Under active development
  - Not ready to be used in production
  - A side project
  - Working on the documentations, automatic RESTful API testing
- - For any discussion about this framework please direct message me on Twitter at [@rakibtg](https://www.twitter.com/rakibtg "Twitter profile") or mail me at rakibtg@gmail.com
+ - For any discussion about this framework please direct message me on Twitter at [@rakibtg](https://www.twitter.com/rakibtg "Twitter profile") or mail me at rakibtg<•at•>gmail<•dot•>com
 ---

 <p align="center">
 <img src='https://i.imgur.com/4SK3Znp.png'/>
 </p>

-ZincPHP is a lightweight and dependency free PHP framework specially created for REST-ful architecture.
+ZincPHP is a lightweight micro framework for PHP, specially created for REST-ful architecture.

 The mission of ZincPHP is to be a simple, reliable, minimal and fast micro-framework.
 ZincPHP has everything you will need to make a complete REST-ful API backend server.